imperva/aws-lambda-layer/README.md

 Use this repo to create your own scikit-learn layer, xgboost layer or any other custom layer you need.
 It is also possible to contribute and add configurations for other useful layers.

+To use the layer, create or use an existing lambda functions.
+In the layers menu, add a new layer and choose the layer you created.
+When setting up the lambda function, please note that sklearn usually runs a bit longer and requires more memory than the default lambda, so adjust accordingly.

 ## Layer creation
 We used the base Python image according to our lambda runtime - using the same Python runtime and pip installer saved us from compatibility errors in later stages.
 You can browse the available tags here: https://gallery.ecr.aws/lambda/python